How To Claim Your SSS Retirement Benefits

 3. But if you think you have already the necessary papers then bring them to the nearest SSS branch and don't expect that you are already done for it will all depend on the Member Service Representative’s evaluation of your papers and circumstances if they will still require additional requirements.

 2. No need to download from SSS website the Retirement Claim Application and the DDR Signature Card because a set of those papers will be automatically handed to you after evaluation together with the Checklist of requirements.
-So I found out that i wasted some money for printing immediately these downloadable papers that I found in their website
+So I actually wasted some money for the printing of these downloadable papers that I found in their website

 Just fill out the Retirement Claim Application and DDR Signature Card but don't ever make make a thumbmark yet as this has to be done in front of the Member Service Representative